synacktiv/bip/doc/general/overview.rst

         def action_with_shortcut(self):
             print(self) # this is the ExPlugin object print("In ExPlugin action !")# code here

+A real plugin for adding comment to printk function exist in ``scripts/printk_com.py`` and can be used as example.

 A plugin can expose methods which another plugin wants to call or directly from the console.
 A plugin should not be directly instantiated, it is the